 Collaboration and Feedback Are Two of the Most Important Design Best Practices to Follow

-One of the most important things to understand about the design of your marketing collateral is that at the end of the day, you’re mostly talking about a living, breathing thing.
+One of the most important things to understand about your marketing collateral’s design is that you’re mostly talking about a living, breathing thing at the end of the day.

-On a surface level, we see this a lot in terms of all of the latest design trends and best practices.
+On a surface level, we see this a lot regarding all of the latest design trends and best practices.
 Something that seems fresh and new today may seem woefully antiquated even six months from now, once everyone has had a chance to jump on the bandwagon and pump the Internet full of similar types of content.

 All of this is to say that just because you think you’ve landed on the most objectively perfect design for your next piece of advertising material doesn’t necessarily mean that it will remain valid for very long.